 15. Commercial Value of Shareholders Investment

-The commercial value of the shareholders, being Westland Holdings Limited, investment in Destination Westland Limited is estimated at \$4,400,000 and this value will be verified by way of external valuation.
+The commercial value of Westland Holdings Limited's investment in Destination Westland Limited is estimated at \$4,400,000, and this value will be verified by way of external valuation.

 16. Sale of Goods/Services to Local Authority